-Finally, a complaint may be made to the Secretary of State for Children, Schools and Families if a person believes that a Governing Body or Local Authority is acting "unreasonably", or is failing to carry out its statutory duties properly (see Sections 496 and 497 of the Education Act 1996).
-However, intervention can only occur if the Governing Body or the Local Authority has failed to carry out a legal duty or has acted unreasonably in the performance of a duty.
+A complaint may be made to the Secretary of State for Children, Schools and Families if a person believes that a Governing Body or Local Authority is acting "unreasonably", or is failing to carry out its statutory duties properly (see Sections 496 and 497 of the Education Act 1996).
+However, intervention can only occur if the Governing Body has failed to carry out a legal duty or has acted unreasonably in the performance of a duty.
 Intervention would have to be expedient in the sense that there would have to be something that the Secretary of State could instruct either party to do to put matters right.
 The Secretary of State must be satisfied that a decision is unreasonable in the sense that no reasonable Authority or Governing Body, acting with due regard to its statutory responsibilities, would have reached that decision.
 The Secretary of State cannot do anything until the school has finished looking into the complaint.
-Any appeals should be sent to the following address
+Any appeals should be made using the online form on the DfE website.